Soda Fountain Margin: How Much a Free Refill Actually Costs You

 Plot your number against the band:

 The mix ratio is the silent killer.
-A dispenser tuned to 4:1 instead of 5:1 is using 25% more syrup per pour.
-Across a year, on a high-volume concept, that is real money.
+A dispenser tuned to 4:1 instead of 5:1 burns 25% more syrup per pour.
+On a high-volume concept, across a year, that’s real money walking out the door.
 Calibrate quarterly.
 The distributor will do it free if you ask.
-They will not do it if you do not.
+They won’t show up if you don’t, so ask.

 Failure modes (what makes fountain bleed) #